Convertible pickup truck? Yup, Mecum Auctions has one

 Only a few of the convertibles remain in good shape.
 One example will be available at auction June 23-28 at the Indianapolis stop of the annual series of Mecum Auctions across the country.

-Chrysler made the truck and then shipped them to the American Sunroof Corporation for the convertible conversion.
-Specialists fitted a padded roll bar behind the seats, added the vinyl roof and soft-molded boot for storage.
+Chrysler made the trucks and then shipped them to the American Sunroof Corporation for the convertible conversion.
+Specialists fitted a padded roll bar behind the seats, then added the vinyl roof and soft-molded boot for storage.
 The truck was offered with two-wheel and four-wheel drive.

 The Dakota up for auction features a 3.9-liter Magnum V6 engine with 125 horsepower.
 It has a four-speed automatic transmission with overdrive.
 The original convertible top has been replaced.
 The odometer reads about 60,000 miles.
 Mecum estimates the truck will sell for about $15,000.